stark1tty/SedMob/docs/web-ui-guide.md

 - View all lithology groups with their child lithologies in a table
 - Add a new lithology to an existing group, or create a new group by leaving the group selector blank
+- Rename individual lithologies inline
+- Rename lithology groups inline
 - Delete individual lithologies
+- Delete entire lithology groups (cascades to all items in the group)

 #### Structure Groups & Types

 - View all structure groups with their child structures
 - Add a new structure to an existing group, or create a new group
+- Rename individual structures inline
+- Rename structure groups inline
 - Delete individual structures
+- Delete entire structure groups (cascades to all items in the group)

 Validation: Names must contain only letters, digits, and spaces.
 Duplicate names are rejected.